Updated for 2019

 Pack your bags, but only half full, and grab your partner, or spouse and kids, or just head by yourself in your car for a shopping getaway.
 Your starting point is somewhere in the greater Toronto area – make it the Golden Horseshoe – and your destination is somewhere just over the border where gas is cheaper and a great deal is waiting for you, somewhere in all those malls.
 We all know there’re wonderful malls in the Toronto area, but things in Canada are just a touch more expensive.
 So how can one take advantage of the bargains south of the border?
-Given that gas and motel rooms tend to be noticeably cheaper – sometimes even with the loonie siting at about US $0.90 – why not make it a weekend trip?
+Given that gas and some products tend to be noticeably cheaper – sometimes even with the loonie siting at about US $0.74 – why not make it a weekend trip?
 There’s an added bonus to doing it this way, which we’ll cover in just a few paragraphs.

 Everyone in the car?
 Let’s plan our trip by checking out 10 malls that you can visit in 3 weekend getaways.
 If you’re one serious shopper, you could just about do all 10 malls in one crazed long weekend.
 We think it’s a little better to pace yourself, but that’s up to you.
 And your credit cards.

 And slightly to the west.
 As in Niagara Falls and Buffalo.
 First things first.
 Which bridge do you use to cross over into the USA?
 There are 3 of them in case you didn’t know: